 Note (fig 1a) how the ITCZ position marks the border between the (significantly) rainy and non-rainy rainfall areas.
 The way this position changes along the season can be described by the time series of its mean latitude (fig 1b).
-We can see:
+We

-- During the first dekad of September the ITCZ over Sudan was south of the previous dekad (see Fig 1a). - In seasonal terms (Fig 1b), since first July the ITCZ has been consistently further north than usual but in the previous three dekads it turned south, being now at the average position just above 16°N.
+- During this dekad the ITCZ over Sudan was south of the previous and average position except in Eastern(see Fig 1a) . - In seasonal terms (Fig 1b), since first July the ITCZ has been consistently further north than usual but in the previous four dekads were below the average.